JaneliaSciComp/confocal-distortion-fields/README.md

-# confocal-distortion-fields
+# Distortion correction fields

-Distortion correction fields for confocal microscopes
+These are the distortion aberration correction fields for confocal microscopes at Janelia.